xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/README.md

 ## Structure

-* The package [Robot_Control](Robot_Control/): A ROS package, implements the proposed approach, experiment settings, and so on.
+* The package [Robot_Control](Robot_Control/): A ROS package (C++ implementation), which implements the proposed approach, experiment settings, and so on.
+One can use this package to validate the proposed approach in a teleoperation scenario in Gazebo.
+Detailed usage of this package can be found in [ReadMe of Robot Control](Robot_Control/README.md).

-* The package [Data_Analysis](Data_Analysis/): Analyze the data from experiment and user study, visualize the results.
+* The package [Data_Analysis](Data_Analysis/): A matlab project, which analyzes the data from experiment and user study, visualizes the results.
+Detailed usage of this package can be found in [ReadMe of Data Analysis](Data_Analysis/README.md).